gravitational/teleport/rfd/0133-connect-my-computer.md

 control while also being easier to solve on the UI level – if the user can't access the UI to control the agent, the agent should not be running.

+##### systemd and similar tools

+The third principle is that since the feature allows access to _your_ device as _your_ system user, the agent should not run unattended.
+The moment you close Connect, the agent should stop.

+This is the reason why we don't use a tool like systemd to manage the lifecycle of the agent.
+Instead, the lifecycle of the agent is strictly tied to the lifecycle of the Electron app.

 ### Detecting breaking changes

 Many different parts of our infrastructure and codebase are involved in making CMC work.
 As such, we